Contents

 The use of personal protective equipment (PPE) is dealt with under the trusts personal protective equipment (PPE) policy and the infection prevention and control manual.

 The policy describes standards for all employees as well as specific standards for employees directly involved in the delivery of care.
-As well as the general standards, there are additional, more stringent requirements for employees providing direct care, who may be required to wear uniform, dependant on the activity being undertaken.
+As well as the general standards, there are additional, more stringent requirements for employees providing direct care, who may be required to wear uniform, dependent on the activity being undertaken.
 In order to comply with this policy, all direct care employees must have enough (for example, sufficient for daily changes) sets of uniform to facilitate good practice in the areas of IPC and health and safety.

 1.1 Glossary of terms